Herbig Stars: A Quarter Century of Progress: DUST DISKS AROUND HERBIG STARS

 \textit{Summary}: GI disks have a large cavity, depleted in dust, that can explain the observed differences in flaring.
 GII disks, on the other hand, have either no cavity or a very small one and are self-shadowed, so they are fainter both at FIR wavelengths and in scattered light.

-\subsection{Dust properties in Herbig disks}
+\subsection{\textsf{Dust properties in Herbig disks}}

 The disk material from which planets eventually form originates in the interstellar medium (ISM).
 There, dust particles are either oxygen- (mainly silicates) or carbon-rich (mainly Polycyclic Aromatic Hydrocarbons - PAHs).

 Silicates can be divided into olivines (Mg$_{2x}$Fe$_{2-2x}$SiO$_4$) and pyroxenes (Mg$_{x}$Fe$_{1-x}$SiO$_3$).
 In the ISM, silicates are small ($<0.1~\mu$m) and amorphous, with a crystalline mass fraction $<$ 2.2\% \citep{kemper2004}, so that the detection of larger and/or crystalline silicates in Herbig disks would indicate dust processing.
 Dust grains can grow when the density is high and the collision velocity low enough \citep[e.g.][]{windmark2012}.
 Crystallization of grains can occur either through thermal annealing of amorphous dust or condensation from the gas phase, both of which occur at high temperatures \citep[T $>$ 1000 K;][]{fabian2000}.
 Our knowledge about dust in protoplanetary disks is limited by the fact that the bulk of the mass resides in the (partially) optically thick mid-plane, and that the emitting surface per unit mass decreases as grains grow.
 However, there are 3 portions of the dust population that can be observed through different methods: \\ 1) submicron-sized dust grains in the disksurface scatter optical and near-IR light; \\ 2) micron-sized dust grains, also located in the disksurface, emit thermally in the mid-IR when at the right temperature (T $\lesssim$ few hundreds of K), hence at a certain distance from the star.
 It is here that we can identify their main solid-state features;\\ 3) mm-sized dust grains, located near the midplane at larger distances from the star, with T $\lesssim$ few tens of K, will emit thermally in the mm range, where the optical depth is lower.

 We will now look at each of these methods and discuss the main results derived from them, with a focus on what we have learned from IR spectroscopy, revealing the properties of the dust grains.